Heo Yool

-Heo Yool (Korean: 허율; born August 29, 2009) is a South Korean child actress.
+Heo Yool (Korean: 허율; born August 29, 2009) is a South Korean teenage actress.
 She is best known for starring in the television drama Mother (2018).

 Career

 In 2018, she beat out 400 other children to play the main character in the television drama Mother, which gained international recognition through the nomination in the 1st Canneseries TV Festival.
 Also she was the youngest in the TV category at 54th Baeksang Arts Awards and won Best New Actress.
 Since March 2018, she signed a contract with Elrise.